 - 2 tablespoons chopped fresh parsley, plus more to taste for optional garnish

 - 3 tablespoons sliced green onion, about 2 green onion (plus more to taste for optional garnish)

 - 1 (4-ounce) can wild smoked mackerel in oil, mackerel removed from the oil and rinsed/patted dry

 - Crackers (pretzel crackers are great) and/or toasted bread, for serving

-- In a food processor, combine cream cheese, sour cream, Worcestershire sauce, black pepper, salt and cayenne pepper, then process until combined and smooth.
+- In a food processor, combine cream cheese, sour cream, Worcestershire sauce, black pepper, salt and cayenne pepper (if using), then process until combined and smooth.

 - Add parsley, green onion and smoked mackerel.
 Cover again and use the "Pulse" feature to combine.
 Don't over mix because you still want a little texture in your spread from the parsley, green onion and fish.